What is Tuberculosis (TB)

 Tuberculosis (TB) Control Program Overview

 The Tuberculosis (TB) Control program provides evaluation and treatment for all active tuberculosis cases, and follow-up evaluation and testing for their contacts.
 The program provides preventive treatment for positive tuberculin reactors when required.
 Tuberculin testing and/or chest x-rays are also available.
-TB skin testing is available on a walk in basis but all other services by appointment only.
+TB skin testing and all other services are by appointment only.

 Jesse Nash Health Center